 |IHPME Contact:||Adalsteinn Brown

-The Collaborative Program in Women’s Health is supported by the Women’s College Research Institute, Women’s College Hospital.
+The Collaborative Specialization in Women’s Health is supported by the Women’s College Research Institute, Women’s College Hospital.

 - Meet all basic requirements for the relevant degree program in the Institute of Health Policy, Management and Evaluation, including:

 - A thesis topic relevant to the collaborating program (MSc/PhD students)